nodemailer/wildduck/README.md

 4. Wild Duck responds with `NO` for `STORE` if matching messages were deleted in another session
 5. `CHARSET` argument for the `SEARCH` command is ignored (RFC3501 6.4.4.)
 6. Metadata arguments for `SEARCH MODSEQ` are ignored (RFC7162 3.1.5.).
 You can define `<entry-name>` and `<entry-type-req>` values but these are not used for anything
+7. `SEARCH TEXT` and `SEARCH BODY` both use MongoDB [$text index](https://docs.mongodb.com/v3.4/reference/operator/query/text/) against decoded plaintext version of the message.
+RFC3501 assumes that it should be a string match either against full message (`TEXT`) or body section (`BODY`).
-7. What happens when FETCH is called for messages that were deleted in another session? (_Not sure, need to check_)
+8. What happens when FETCH is called for messages that were deleted in another session? (_Not sure, need to check_)

 Any other differences are most probably real bugs and unintentional.